 The zone files contain all the domains that are accessible from The Swedish Internet Foundation through the DNS.
-The DNSSEC information in a zone file provides verification that the zone file originates from us and no other source.
-It is easy to extract a domain list from the zone file by using various tools that are available.
+A domain can be registered without delegation.
+As such, it contains no DNS data and will not show up in the zone file.
+Also, the DNSSEC information in the zone file provides verification that it originates from us and no other source.

 Are there tools for interpreting the zone file?

-In addition to the standard software used for operating name servers, there are numerous standard tools for inspecting zone files.
-The idns distribution provides numerous tools for parsing zone files in different ways, and the software can be adapted to perform customized tasks.
+In addition to the tools provided with DNS server software, there are a variety tools for inspecting zone files.
+The software idns provides numerous tools for parsing zone files in different ways, and the software can be adapted to perform customized tasks.
 For example, a list of domains can be extracted from a zone file through clean-zone.sh.

-What must I consider if I wish to register a secret domain name?
+What do I need to consider if I want to keep the registration of a domain name secret?

 Do IP addresses constitute personal data?

-The APIs (or protocols) offered by The Swedish Internet Foundation for querying domain information are called the DNS and Whois.
-DNS provides information about where to find further information about the domain through zone-file delegations, while the Whois function provides further information about the domain owner.
+The APIs (or protocols) offered by The Swedish Internet Foundation for querying domain information are DNS and Whois.
+DNS provides technical information about the domain, while Whois provides (limited) information about the domain owner.

 The zone file that we publish is identical to the one installed on our name servers.
-We update the zone file every hour, so you always have access to the most recent zone file containing up-to-date information.
+We update the zone file every hour, which means you always have access to the most recent zone data.